dwyl/product-roadmap/README.md

 about our time-management - _**self**_
 "**productivity** [***shaming***](https://en.wikipedia.org/wiki/Shame)" -
 and **don't** actually **_help_** us **move _forward_**!
-In the case of the one mentioning Beyonce, it's an outright _lie_.
 **Queen Bey** has an _army_ of people helping her get the most out of her day.
 The rest of us don't have personal assistants and entourages of people to help us maximise our time.